-By joining an ELC, you will become a more active and responsible participant in your education.
-You will form close friendships and establish a sense of community that will provide you with great access to support and resources needed in order to be successful.
-As an active member of the Drexel Engineering Learning Community program, you will:
+The Engineering Learning Communities provide an exclusive living and learning opportunity for first-year engineering students.
+In this collaborative environment, students come together with faculty, advisors, and peers to learn, socialize and support one another.
+By joining an ELC, you will become a more active participant in your own education.
+You will form close friendships and establish a sense of community with like-minded peers who will provide you with access to support and resources tailored to specific academic pursuits.

 Yes, as an ELC student, you must live on campus.
 Please be sure to fill out your Housing application to be considered.
 If you do not plan to live on campus, but are still looking for a way to connect to the College of Engineering during your first year, we encourage you to apply to the Engineering Peer Mentor program.
 Contact Rosie Sullivan for more information firstname.lastname@example.org.

 I was planning to room with someone who is also attending Drexel this fall.
 Can we still live together if I'm accepted into the ELC program?

 Yes, if both you and your chosen roommate are engineering majors accepted into the ELC, you can live together.
 Please be sure both you and your chosen roommate apply to be part of the ELC.
 If your chosen roommate is not an engineering major, you will have to choose between this living arrangement and the ELC.